brianpeiris/tiny-embodied-ai/README.md

 - LLMs are just inherently bad at this type of spatial reasoning task.
 Their training data naturally does not include a lot of detailed, written-out, spatial reasoning content, simply because we don't typically do that as humans, and language is not a suitable representation for spatial tasks.
 - We're asking too much of the LLMs.
 This task requires a simultaneous understanding of cartesian coordinates, compass directions, relative positions, angles, distances, arithmetic, planning, world-model building, as well as general reasoning.
 - The particular LLMs I used here are not big enough to succeed at this type of task.
+- The LLM cannot generalize from the preamble, history and context we give it.
+It needs far more context to succeed.
 - The LLM parameters (temperature, sampling, etc.) need to be tweaked appropriately.
 - The prompt is poorly engineered.
 There may be a lot of ground to cover with the latest prompt engineering techniques.

 ## Future directions

 Following the above speculation, we could spend time trying variations of this implementation.
 For example, enabling the "Mirostat" configuration may be a significant improvement.
+Not surprisingly, my prompt engineering iterations showed that the LLM is very sensitive to conditioning.
+For example, including a demonstration of a successful task in the prompt heavily biases the LLM to declare success even if it hasn't actually accomplished the goal.

 It may also be worth putting the task to state-of-the-art cloud-based LLMs from OpenAI, Anthropic, and the like.
 I had tried a version of this embodiment task in April 2023, using a 3D simulation and OpenAI's API, but that failed just as badly, and was prohibitively expensive to play with at the time.

 This task may need a different approach.
 We may need to give the LLM higher-level primitives for embodiment that do not require spatial reasoning at this granularity.
 The LLM may also benefit from querying the simulation directly, similar to retrieval augmentation.
 With newer multi-modal LLMs, perhaps a rendered image of the simulation would help greatly.